Induced cosmological anisotropy by a gauge-gravity interaction: Discussion Conclusions

 \section{Discussion \& Conclusions}

-In this paper we introduce an axion-electrodynamics model for the purpose of dynamical generation of cosmological anisotropies.
-Working with abelian gauge fields, we choose the components of the gauge field $A_\mu$ to be aligned with the Killing vectors of the Bianchi VII$_h$ metric, and we show that the field content satisfies the same isometries as Bianchi VII$_h$.
+In this paper we introduce an axion-electrodynamics model for the purpose of generation of cosmological anisotropies.
+Working with abelian gauge fields, we choose the components of the gauge field $A_\mu$ to be aligned with the Killing vectors of the Bianchi VII$_0$ metric, and we show that the field content satisfies the same isometries as Bianchi VII$_0$.
 We solve the resulting equations of motion numerically using a perturbative scheme where the zeroth order is the homogeneous isotropic limit; in this way, we obtain the canonical $\Lambda$CDM solutions at zeroth order, with anisotropic contributions appearing at first order.
 Thanks to the parametrisation of the gauge field, we obtain solutions to the anisotropic scale factors $\beta^{(1)}_i$ which are driven by the evolution of the gauge-field $A_\mu$, and by constructing the average Hubble parameter $\bar{H}$, we see that the deviation from $\Lambda$CDM is largest in the early universe, before relaxing down to the asymptotic $\Lambda$CDM fixed point.
 The magnitude of $\bar{H}$ is always smaller than $H_{\Lambda \rm CDM}$, and a negative slope at all times, which may have implications for the Hubble tension.
 Simultaneously, the isotropic scale factor exhibits approximately standard $\Lambda$CDM evolution throughout the history of the Universe, although the amplitude is consistently higher.
-Our solutions for the anisotropic scale factors exp$(\beta^{(1)}_1)$ and exp$(\beta^{(1)}_2)$ are very similar in amplitude, but not identical; this is a desirable feature, since cosmological anisotropies are expected to be small, and by evaluating exp$(\beta^{(1)}_1)$ and exp$(\beta^{(1)}_2)$ at the present time ($t_0=1/H_0$), we find that the anisotropic expansion is on the order of $10^{-7} \sim 10^{-8}$.
+Our solutions for the anisotropic scale factors exp$(\beta^{(1)}_1)$ and exp$(\beta^{(1)}_2)$ are very similar in amplitude, but not identical; this is a desirable feature, since cosmological anisotropies are expected to be small, and by evaluating exp$(\beta^{(1)}_1)$ and exp$(\beta^{(1)}_2)$ at the present time ($t_0=1/H_0$), we find that the anisotropic expansion is on the order of $10^{-7} - 10^{-8}$; by examining $\bar{H}$ in Figure~\ref{fig:Haverage}, we see that a large part of the anisotropies have decayed away at $t=5$ Gyr.
 The scalar field $\phi$ exhibits steep falloff in the early Universe and settles down to a small constant at late times, and we find similar behaviour in $\psi$ and $\sigma$, which parametrize the gauge field.
+A related model was studied in \cite{Watanabe:2009ct} and similar results were found, but as discussed in the Introduction, this is gauge-inequivalent to our model.